JulianBaader/red-pitaya-notes/README.md

 ## Copying the Image:
 Unpack the `RP_Image.tar.gz` file and copy it's contents onto the SD card.

 Insert the SD card into the RP and power it.
-Once the blue LED is on the server is ready.

 ## Updating the Image: